From the name of a type of leather-soled shoe or sandal made on the Balearic Islands. It originally indicated a person who made or sold this item.

 Originally belonged to a person who lived near a dry spring, from Latin fons

-Means "a person from Galicia" in Spanish.
-Galicia is a region in northwestern Spain.
+Originally indicated a person from Galicia, a region in northwestern Spain.

 GALLO Italian, Spanish